 To do this effectively governors need to get to know the school.
 They do this in a variety of ways - helping in class and on school trips, talking to parents, pupils and staff, attending meetings, formal and informal visits, reading reports, and analysing results.

-The governors hold full governing body meetings every term and also have two committees that meet regularly, covering:
+The governors hold two full governing body meetings every term to focus om Resources and Curriculum.